oven-sh/bun/docs/bundler/executables.md

 You may need to specify a `--loader` for it to be treated as a `"file"` loader (so you get back a file path).

 Embedded files can be read using `Bun.file`'s functions or the Node.js `fs.readFile` function (in `"node:fs"`).

+# Minification

+To trim down the size of the executable a little, pass `--minify` to `bun build --compile`.
+This uses Bun's minifier to reduce the code size.
+Overall though, the binary is still way too big and we need to make it smaller.